raspbian-addons/raspbian-addons/docs/README.md

 wget -q https://cdn.jsdelivr.net/gh/raspbian-addons/raspbian-addons@master/repo.sh -O repo.sh; bash repo.sh; rm repo.sh
 ```

+### What is the goal of this project?

+The Raspberry Pi is a great and capable little computer.
+But what frustrates me is how little effort the Raspberry Pi Foundation puts into their Debian package repositories.
+While some software does work, other software either is extremely outdated or just may not work at all.
+This repository aims to fix that, or to the best of my ability.

 ### Common Issues

 - "This repository does not have a Release or InRelease file."